jonkster/YAAXI/boxes/README.md

 behaviour of the XPlane plugin and will run what you have set up in the box.sh file.
 NB it requires netcat.

+### 6. Configure X-Plane

+add appropriate values to the X-Plane Arduino Broker plugin ini file to interact with your device